Why go all the way to the tropics to sip on an exotic fruit drink?

 Dark chocolate contains flavonoids.

-Acai and matcha green tea, are both extremely popular.
+Acai and matcha green tea, are both popular.

 And, if you think that you can't eat fruit because you're diabetic?